I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfiorequest3-retrieveactivityid.md

 ## -remarks
-Requests reflected from kernel mode have an activity identifier available only if the Kernel Trace provider is enabled or if the UMDF driver called <a href="wdf.iwdfiorequest3_setactivityid">IWDFIoRequest3::SetActivityId</a> after receiving the request.
-For more information about Event Tracing for Windows (ETW), see <a href="etw.event_tracing_portal">Event Tracing</a>.
+Requests reflected from kernel mode have an activity identifier available only if the Kernel Trace provider is enabled or if the UMDF driver called <a href="https://msdn.microsoft.com/57CB3CED-FE46-4A74-9E23-82640B7EF1DC">IWDFIoRequest3::SetActivityId</a> after receiving the request.
+For more information about Event Tracing for Windows (ETW), see <a href="https://msdn.microsoft.com/3de69436-671b-46a2-8d92-4eb3af2a4233">Event Tracing</a>.

-Requests initiated by the UMDF driver have an activity identifier available only if the UMDF driver previously called  <a href="wdf.iwdfiorequest3_setactivityid">IWDFIoRequest3::SetActivityId</a>.
+Requests initiated by the UMDF driver have an activity identifier available only if the UMDF driver previously called  <a href="https://msdn.microsoft.com/57CB3CED-FE46-4A74-9E23-82640B7EF1DC">IWDFIoRequest3::SetActivityId</a>.

-The framework does not clear a request's activity identifier when the driver calls <a href="wdf.iwdfiorequest2_reuse">IWdfIoRequest2::Reuse</a>.
+The framework does not clear a request's activity identifier when the driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff559048">IWdfIoRequest2::Reuse</a>.

-For more information about activity identifiers, see <a href="wdf.using_activity_identifiers">Using Activity Identifiers</a>.
+For more information about activity identifiers, see <a href="https://msdn.microsoft.com/2B70953F-5192-4654-9506-6A84373D20B4">Using Activity Identifiers</a>.

-The UMDF 2 equivalent of this method is <a href="wdf.wdfrequestretrieveactivityid">WdfRequestRetrieveActivityId</a>.
+The UMDF 2 equivalent of this method is <a href="..\wdfrequest\nf-wdfrequest-wdfrequestretrieveactivityid.md">WdfRequestRetrieveActivityId</a>.

 The following code example shows a driver can retrieve an  activity identifier from one request and then use it to set the activity identifier for another request.